echosprint/qiao-blog/README.md

 - `src/pages/` - Contains all the pages of the website
 - `src/layouts/` - Contains layout components
 - `public/` - Static assets like images
+- `content/blog/` - Contains blog posts in markdown format.
+Posts can be marked as private by setting the `private` frontmatter property

 ## Version